On a night out, do you dream of lighting up the dance floor, but usually find yourself stood on the sidelines, paralysed with fear of dancing?

 If not, you'll need learn how to:

 Take a look at our London dance classes!
+Or read about the art of tap dancing!

 It's easy to see that every person will have a different dance style, usually inspired by urban dances.